my first project of 2019 is now planned‚ and I am going to take a look at the Amstrad NC-100 (Alan Michael Sugar Trading) Notebook from the Mid 1990s.

-I remember using these way back in 1995 when I was at school and there was a dedicated special needs and support system in place and they had a few of the machines for student’s to book out and use in lessons if they needed to and then return to the base station after a lesson or day to get all the work printed out with the use of the parallel cable connection.
+I remember using Amstrad NC-100’s in 1995 when I was at school and there was a dedicated special needs and support system in place and they had a few of the machines for student’s to book out and use in lessons if they needed to and then return to the base station after a lesson or day to get all the work printed out with the use of the parallel cable connection.

 So what tools will I need for this one?

 At this stage its impossible to know exactly‚ I need to obviously check the unit over once I recieve it and then do the repair work before doing the project pieces on here but in terms of basics I do know those.

 - My Trusty Electric Screwdriver – I will likely have to unscrew something (knowing my luck)